 - b.
-For countries with weights equal or less than 2.5% in the parent benchmark, country weights are capped at 3 times their weight in the parent benchmark - Industry weight constraints Effective up until September 2020 review, the industry groups are based on the ICB Classification system, following the categorization below:
+For countries with weights equal or less than 2.5% in the parent benchmark, country weights are capped at 3 times their weight in the parent benchmark - 3.
+Industry weight constraints a.
+The maximum industry group weight is 25%

+Effective up until September 2020 review, the industry groups are based on the ICB Classification system, following the categorization below: